 For aerial footage, we use licensed drone pilots who assess airspace, weather and permit requirements before every flight.
 Drone footage is useful for showing site context, scale and stage changes across the build. - Clear process and communication

-Safety while filming at a onsite
+Safety while filming on-site

 Safety is built into our production process.
 We operate as visitors within your site’s safety system and follow the same procedures as everyone on site.
 The goal is to capture what you need while fitting into the site’s workflow.